robsimmons/dusa/docs/src/content/docs/docs/language/syntax.md

 title: Syntax specification
 ---

-The syntax of Dusa is not whitespace-sensitive, and comments, which begin with a pound sign followed by a space or end of line and continue to the end of the line, are treated like whitespace.
+The syntax of Dusa is not whitespace-sensitive.
+Comments, which begin with a pound sign followed by a space or end of line and continue to the end of the line, are treated like whitespace.